AI Competency for Educators

 • Aligns with UDL, ISTE, and equity-driven learning

-• Focuses on transformation over automation
+• Focuses on authenticity over automation

 How This Benefits Students